 If Au Pairs try to find their Host Family with the help of an Au Pair agency they often have to provide a Dear Host Family letter.
 As soon as the Host Family selected several appealing profiles of potential Au Pairs, they normally will get the Au Pair’s Host Family letter.

-There might also be sections on Au Pair matching websites which require an Au Pair letter to the Host Family.
-As Host Families may read lots of these Au Pair letters, the most important question is, how to convince them that your are their perfect match?!
+There might also be sections on Au Pair matching websites that require an Au Pair letter to the Host Family.
+As Host Families may read lots of these Au Pair letters, the most important question is, how to convince them that you are their perfect match?!